volinc/postgis-arm64/README.md

 ### Automatic build via GitHub Actions

-When pushing to the `main` branch or creating a tag, the image is automatically built and published to GitHub Container Registry via GitHub Actions.
+When pushing to the `release` branch or creating a tag, the image is automatically built and published to GitHub Container Registry via GitHub Actions.

 ## Tags